 Notice how much the 1957 photographs look like the 2014 ones in tonality and feel.
 Will our digital files will be viewable after six decades?

 Using film is a commitment.
 You can't casually take a thousand snaps and hope a few are meaningful.
 And you do not see the results until the film is developed, which may be a few weeks later.
 If you do not know the craft, tough luck.
 As James Conley wrote in his f/11 blog:

 "Shooting film is hard.
 Compared to a modern digital camera, exposure with the Leica is unintuitive.
 "Focusing" is a goal rather than a consistent possibility.
 Restricting oneself to a maximum of 36 exposures is a serious limitation (though in a later post I'll talk about why it's a creative answer).
 Not being able to see in the viewfinder the effect of various camera settings seemingly distances the photographer from the moment."Several people I met in Asia were fascinated that I was using a Leica film camera.
 At the airport X-ray in Hong Kong, the agent asked if I had a Leica M2 or M3 (I responded M2).
 All X-ray operators were accommodating when I asked for hand inspection.
 The hotel clerk in Hanoi asked if he could look through the viewfinder and said his father used a Leica.
 Our friends in Hong Kong had a Leica in the house somewhere.
 Slowly but surely, many serious photographers are returning to film.
-I developed my film in Kodak HC110 developer at dilution B, at 4:30 minutes at 67 deg.
+I developed my Tri-X in Kodak HC110 developer at dilution B, at 4:30 minutes at 67 deg.
 F, with 5 sec. agitation every 30 sec.
 We will look at more black and white examples in later posts.